-In many civil law jurisdictions in the region, including Bahrain, the concepts of legal professional privilege and "without prejudice" communications do not exist per se.
-The parties therefore have the right to use any document which may support their position.
-Lawyers in Bahrain, however, will be bound by duties of confidentiality; these duties in many cases incorporate concepts similar to legal professional privilege.
+In many civil law jurisdictions in the region, the concepts of legal professional privilege and "without prejudice" communications do not exist per se, and the parties have the right to use any document which may support their position in civil litigation.
+This is the position in the State of Kuwait, which does not have any express provision in respect of legal professional privilege.
+Instead, lawyer-client legal professional privilege is interpreted under Islamic Religious Law.

+Indeed, lawyers in the State of Kuwait are bound by duties of confidentiality which, in many cases, incorporate concepts similar to legal professional privilege.